sgresham/pgpt-benchmark/README.md

 --verbose", action="store_true", help="Verbose output"
 --file", default="data.json", help="test filename and path (default: data.json)"

+Relating to Chat/Completions, there are several options that you can modify.

+* description": "string" # This is purely for verbose output, to show which step is being run,
+* "include_sources": "boolean" # will output the source referenced by the LLM (may not be working)
+* "stream": "boolean" # will stream text if enabled, and if verbose is enabled
+* "use_context": "boolean" # will use ingested data if enabled
+* "persistent": "boolean" # will pass on previous chat to the engine (may be glitchy)

 test examples
 These can be chained, for example, first ingest, then query, then remove ingest